fewlaps/quitnow-cache/README.md

 Let's talk about the memory
 ---------------------------
 By default, the cache stores a reference to all stored instances, doesn't matter if they're fresh or not.
-If you plan to store huge instance, like an Android's Bitmap, you can create it with an auto releaser.
+If you plan to store huge instances, like an Android's Bitmap, you can create it with an auto releaser.
 Then the cache will remove the old elements after the given amount of time.

 ```java
 QNCache cache = new QNCacheBuilder().setAutoReleaseInSeconds(1).createQNCache(); //frees the memory every second